How to start or change up your walking routine

 How to change up your walking routine:

-– Try an audio-based walking workout.
+Audio-based walking workouts can be great motivators.
 Peloton has some amazing ones!

 Are you a fan of walking?
 Do you have an amount of steps that you aim to hit each day?